numfocus/DISCOVER-Cookbook/minimal_measures.md

 -   Build it into your budget.

     	-   Link it to sponsorships, or university partners, or make part of the registration fee from all attendees go towards providing childcare support as service.

-	-   Add an option to the registration, e.g.: "Donate $20 to help with childcare costs."

-	-   Collect the data on the registration form.
-How many people would make use of childcare services or grants?

 -   In general, the two major options are either to 1) award childcare grants (people decide how to spend it, e.g. on their home babysitter) or 2) provide on-site services.

-#### Photo Policy

--   🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out in the registration form.

-	-   (see lanyard/photography explanation under [Inclusive Practices](https://github.com/numfocus/DISCOVER-Cookbook/blob/master/inclusive_practices_during_checkin.md))

-#### Code of Conduct

--   🍎 Show the text of the Code of Conduct and a required check-box that the registrant has read it and agrees to abide by it.

 ## Catering

 Making sure that your attendees have something they can eat at mealtimes is an important element of building an inclusive and welcoming conference.